Tuesday, December 9, 2008

 The sack was right where he said so I picked it up and took it over to where he was chopping a few logs for the evenings' fire.

 "Good on ya' Yorky.
-I'll just split this big log and we'll go down to the lakeside."
+I'll just split this big log and then we'll go down to the lakeside." said Arthur.

 When we were at the waters' edge, Arthur said, "There's a small tin rowing boat under that clump of overhanging trees, float it down here Yorky."